Conservation Lands Foundation

 for general operating support

-The Conservation Lands Foundation protects, restores, and expands the nation’s system of National Conservation Lands through a network of 70 volunteer-powered local "friends groups," public education, and partnerships.
+The Conservation Lands Foundation protects, restores, and expands the nation’s system of National Conservation Lands through a network of 70 volunteer-powered, local “friends groups;” public education; and partnerships.
 The organization trains and supports its Friends Grassroots Network to work with their communities to steward and advance new conservation protections for landscapes and rivers across the West.
-(Western Conservation Substrategies: Defend Public Lands and Advance Conservation Protections.)
+(Substrategy: Advance Conservation Protections)

 for general operating support